-Wabos North Conservation Reserve is located approximately 35 km northeast of the City of Sault Ste.
-Marie, and approximately 6.5 km northwest of the community of Searchmont, in Shields Township (Section 10, Map 1a).
-Whenever possible, natural and/or artificial features have been used to delineate site boundaries to facilitate easy on-the-ground identification of the boundaries.
-The western boundary of Wabos North Conservation Reserve follows the Algoma Central Railway line.
-The eastern and southern boundaries use straight lines between two established points (vectors) or follow old roads, whereas the northern boundary follows a tributary of
+Wabos South Conservation Reserve is located approximately 40 km northeast of the City of Sault Ste.
+Marie, and approximately 5 km northwest of the community of Searchmont, in Shields and Gaudette Townships (Section 10, Map 1a).
+Whenever possible, natural and/or artificial features have been used to delineate site boundaries to facilitate easy on-the-ground identification of boundaries.
+The northeast section of the boundary of the conservation reserve follows an old tertiary road, while the western section follows a tributary of Achigan Creek.
+The portion of the boundary connecting the tributary and road sections, as well as the southern boundaries of this site are defined by straight lines between two established points (vectors).